CSCfi/fairdata-metax-v3/docs/user-guide/index.md

 Note that some queries might produce too many results to be practical to use without pagination.

+### Strict parameter validation

+By default, requests containing query parameters the API does not recognize will return an error.
+It can sometimes be useful during development to have the API ignore unknown parameters by including `?strict=false` in the query.

 ### Value types

 This documentation uses following abbreviations to describe the allowed types of a value.